`qip comply`

 - validates required ABI shape for the detected kind

-- each check module is executed against the implementation module
+- each check component is executed against the implementation component

 - checks run in parallel